 - Begin Barleans Omega Swirl, 1 Tbsp daily, or Designs for Health OmegAvail, 1 or 2 softgels daily.

 - Vitamin D3.
 Normal Vitamin D levels (40-65 ng/ml) support healthy moods.
 When in doubt, take Biotics Research Bio-D- Mulsion Forte, 2000 IU per drop, take three drops daily for 6000 IUs when you're not exposed to overhead sunshine on bare skin.

 - B vitamins.
-Food-based B vitamins such as NewMark Synbiotic B provide nervous system support to both the energizing and calming aspects of the nervous system.
+Food-based B vitamins such as Integrative Therapeutics Active B-Complex provide nervous system support to both the energizing and calming aspects of the nervous system.

-- Digestive support.
-People with digestive problems (cramping, indigestion, heartburn) might be unable to absorb nutrients properly from even the best food.
+- Probiotics.
+People with or without digestive problems (cramping, indigestion, heartburn) might benefit from supplements that improve the diversity and numbers of healthy gut flora, according to recent studies.
 Start with probiotics such as Bio-Immersion Triple Berry Probiotic Formula (for anti-oxidants and probiotics), take 1/2 - 1 tsp daily between meals.
 A second step would be Thorne Bio-Gest, take 1-2 capsules with each meal.

 - Tryptophan.
 As the precursor for serotonin, tryptophan was the feel good hormone before the pharmaceutical industry released the many versions of Prozac for depression.
 For many people, tryptophan relieves either anxiety or depression, as well as sleep disorders.
 Thorne Research 5-hydroxytryptophan (5HTP) can be taken at bedtime or divided into two or three doses, taking a total of 150-300 mg. daily.